dreambo8563/fp-ts/docs/modules/IO.ts.md

 type `A` and **never fails**.
 If you want to represent a synchronous computation that may fail, please see `IOEither`.

-`IO` actions are _thunks_ so they are terminated by calling their `()` function application that executes the computation and returns the result.
-Ideally each application should call `()` only once for a root value of type `Task` or `IO` that represents the entire application.
-However, this might vary a bit depending on how you construct your application.
-An application framework with `fp-ts` types might take care of calling `()` for you, while another application framework without `fp-ts` typing might force you to call `()` at multiple locations whenever the framework demands less strictly typed values as inputs for its method calls.

 Added in v2.0.0

 ---